Convert, resize, or watermark images

 - Accidental breaking change for the crop resize strategy June 6, 2018

-- Ghostscript security incident (VU#332928) August 30, 2018
+- Ghostscript security incident (vu#332928) August 30, 2018

-- Introducing the output_meta parameter March 20, 2019
+- Exploring the 'output_meta' parameter in Transloadit March 20, 2019

-- Vulnerability disclosure July 30, 2019
+- Enhanced security: fixing ImageMagick vulnerability July 30, 2019

 - We are deprecating old ImageMagick and FFmpeg stacks September 5, 2019

-- Let's Build: Spinning Vinyl GIF Generator April 1, 2021
+- Let's Build: spinning record GIF generator April 1, 2021

-- Introducing the /script/run Robot December 15, 2021
+- Introducing the /script/run Robot for code evaluation December 15, 2021

-- Let's Build: Music Card Generator May 5, 2022
+- Let's Build: music card generator with Transloadit May 5, 2022

-- The /image/merge Robot has landed 🦸 September 12, 2022
+- Introducing the /image/merge Robot for spritesheets September 12, 2022

-- Setting up S3 for Transloadit March 25, 2023
+- How to set up an S3 bucket to use with Transloadit March 25, 2023